Tedde van Gelderen

 Once that foundation is in place, each experience needs to be designed from four distinct angles: Brand Experience, Content Experience, Product Experience and Service Experience.
 Each of these angles, or quadrants, has its own strategy, research and design process to arrive at the intended experience.
 Depending on the project, there may be more or fewer activities in each of these quadrants.

 Lastly, these experiences must be connected so an end-to-end experience can be delivered for each of your audiences.
-Researching and capturing journey maps will help guide where your experience can shine brighter and to uncover new opportunities that should be explored.
+Researching and capturing journey maps will help guide where your experience can shine brighter and uncover new opportunities that should be explored.

 Want to Know More?